nebulab/playbook/personal-growth/competency-matrix.html.md

 Each discipline is split by levels and areas, with each area having many skills.
 Areas are currently the same for all disciplines:

-- **Work:** technical skills that are required for the employee to work in that discipline.
+- **Craft:** technical skills that are required for the employee to work in that discipline.
-- **Drive:** skills that relate to the employee’s ambition and desire for growth.
+- **Human:** skills that relate to the employee’s ambition and desire for growth.
-- **Fit:** skills that relate to the employee’s relationship with Nebulab and their teammates.
+- **Leadership:** skills that relate to the employee’s relationship with Nebulab and their teammates.

 Levels are comparable across disciplines.
-In other words, an L3 Software Engineer and an L3 Product Designer have comparable responsibilities and impact in the company.
+In other words, an SE3 Software Engineer and an PD3 Product Designer have comparable responsibilities and impact in the company.

 Each level provides a description of the abilities and traits exhibited by an employee at that level, as well as practical examples to help managers in the evaluation process.

 Furthermore, each level comprises previous levels, so an employee at level 3 also possesses all the requirements of levels 1 and 2.

 ## Using the matrix to grow